mikedfunk/cucumberjs-example/README.md

   here](https://github.com/mikedfunk/cucumberjs-example/blob/master/features/step-definitions/GoogleTitleTestSpec.js))
 * add a [cucumber world
   file](https://github.com/mikedfunk/cucumberjs-example/blob/master/features/support/world.js)
   in `features/support/world.js` to set up chai in all tests.
+If you want.
 * Replace  `callback.pending();` calls with [webdriverio](http://webdriver.io)
   api calls to go to urls, click things, etc. By running cucumber through wdio you get `browser` defined as a global, so you can just call